What are MOTO (Mail Order / Telephone Order) payments – and how can your business benefit from offering them?

 MOTO payments are usually settled on a daily basis and the funds are transferred to the merchant’s bank account; typically it takes two or three business days for the funds to clear.

-All forms of cardholder not present (CNP) payment processing carry a higher level of risk than cardholder present (CP) payment processing such as using a Chip and PIN machine as they are inherently more susceptible to fraud; consequently MOTO account providers will usually charge higher fees.
+All forms of card-not-present (CNP) payment processing carry a higher level of risk than card present (CP) transactions (such as using a PDQ machine), as they are inherently more susceptible to fraud.
+Consequently, MOTO account providers will usually charge higher fees.

 MOTO accounts can be set up relatively quickly, generally within a few days.
 There are many different providers with different fee structures so it pays to shop around and take care to read the small print; sometimes there are hidden costs.

-A MOTO account or is similar to a normal merchant account; the principal difference is that with a normal merchant account card payments are accepted using a Chip and Pin Machine.
+A MOTO account or is similar to a normal merchant account; the principal difference is that with a normal merchant account card payments are accepted using a PDQ machine.
 As these are customer present (CP) payments they are more secure than MOTO payments, consequently the fees that account providers charge are generally considerably cheaper.

 While most merchant account providers are able to include MOTO payment processing as part of their services, for customers who require just a MOTO account or a MOTO account in conjunction with a Payment Gateway, it is often easier and quicker to use a specialist MOTO account provider.
 Currently the three top MOTO account providers include Paypoint, NetBanx, and Sagepay.